Lynn meets up with Mike, unaware of his bad past.

 It was my turn to give a laugh.
 "No, I don't fancy tagging along thanks but if you're asking me to meet you for a drink then I'd love to."
 He dropped me at The Coffee Bar and I watched him drive off feeling like the happiest and luckiest girl in the world.

-After my driving lesson I caught the bus back home with a smile on my face, pleased at how well the driving lesson had gone.
-My instructor had told me that he was pleased with my progress and recommended that I put in for my test.
-I wished that the bus would go faster as I was eager to share the news with my family and my best friend Kathy.
+After my driving lesson I caught the bus back home with a smile on my face, pleased at how well my driving lesson went.
+My instructor told me he was pleased with my progress and recommended I put in for my test.
+I wished the bus would go faster as I was eager to share the news with my family and my best friend Kathy.
 I knew my father would be proud of me and thought on how, despite my initial reluctance, it was he that persuaded me to take the lessons.
-That was something I would never have even dreamt about a few months previous.
-He had always had faith in me.
+Something I would never have even dreamt about a few months previous.
+He always had faith in me.
 I was his princess, his precious angel.
 I smiled as I thought how my life changed when he started to treat me that way, caused by the arrival of my younger brothers.
-Without them I knew my father would have continued to treat me like a boy.
+Without them I knew my father would continue to treat me like a boy.

 Now Mike was different.
 My father would love him.
 Mike actually runs his father's gymnasium.
 He is keen on fitness, and seems to be a well-behaved, considerate, young man.
 I can hardly believe my luck.